Budibase/website/content/blog/updates/pricing-v3.md

 ## FAQs

-### What happens to new Budibase users?
+### What happens to new Budibase users after the pricing update?

-If you sign up for Budibase or switch to a new plan after the 28th of November, 2023, you’ll have access to our latest plans.
+New users who sign up for Budibase after the 28th of November, 2023, will be on the new pricing.